a1baseai/a1base-nextjs-template/data/README.md

 It's a good practice to back up or version control these files if you've made significant customizations to your agent's personality.

-## Resetting to Defaults

-You can either delete these files to reset to defaults, or use the "Reset to Default" buttons in the profile editor UI.